osohq/oso/docs/content/python/new-roles/examples.md

 title: Role modeling by example
 weight: 3
 description: >
-    Let's see how to build common role models with SQLAlchemy roles.
+    Let's see how to build common role models with Oso Roles.
 ---

 # Role modeling by example